zhihanyang2022/dior/README.md

 $$Q^{(k+1)} = Q^{(k)} (I + \frac{1}{2} (I - Q^{(k) T} Q^{(k)}))$$

 Let $D$ and $M$ denote the number of rows and columns respectively.
 This method only works for tall matrices ($D>M$) with orthogonal columns.
-It can also work when $D=M$ but, empirically speaking, convergence is not guaranteed.
+It can also work for $D=M$ but, empirically, convergence is not guaranteed.

 ### Experiment 1: reconstructing a 3-by-2 matrix with orthogonal columns